Magnetic separation: Common applications

 Magnetic separation can also be used in electromagnetic cranes that separate magnetic material from scraps and unwanted substances.
 This explains its use for shipment equipments and waste management.
 Unwanted metals can be removed from goods with this technique.
 It keeps all materials pure.
 Recycling centres use magnetic separation often to separate components from recycling, isolate metals, and purify ores.
 Overhead magnets, magnetic pulleys, and the magnetic drums were the methods used in the recycling industry.

 Magnetic separation is also useful in mining iron as it is attracted to a magnet.

 Another application, not widely known but very important, is to use magnets in process industries to remove metal contaminants from product streams.
 This takes a lot of importance in food or pharmaceutical industries.

 Magnetic separation is also used in situations where pollution needs to be controlled, in chemical processing, as well as during the benefaction of nonferrous low-grade ores.

 Magnetic separation is also used in the following industries: dairy, grain and milling, plastics, food, chemical, oils, textile, and more.
+N52 magnets are used in magnetic separation for food processing, recycling, and manufacturing.
+They improve food safety, enhance recycling quality, and protect equipment in manufacturing, ensuring efficiency and high standards across these industries.